marvinGitHub/object-storage/Readme.md

 - LIFETIME_CHANGED — dispatched when an object’s lifetime value changes.
 - OBJECT_EXPIRED — dispatched when an object reaches/exceeds its lifetime and expires.
 - CLASS_ALIAS_CREATED — dispatched when an alias is created for an unknown class.
+- CLASSNAME_CHANGED — dispatched when the class name of an object is changed.

 Event constants are defined in melia\ObjectStorage\Event\Events.